Frances Cress Welsing

-Frances Luella Welsing (née Cress; March 18, 1935 – January 2, 2016) was an American psychiatrist and well-known proponent of the Black supremacist melanin theory.
+Frances Luella Cress Welsing (March 18, 1935 – January 2, 2016) was an American psychiatrist and well-known proponent of the pseudo-scientific melanin theory.
 Her 1970 essay, The Cress Theory of Color-Confrontation and Racism (White Supremacy), offered her interpretation of what she described as the origins of white supremacy culture.
 She was the author of The Isis Papers: The Keys to the Colors (1991).

+Biography

-Early life
+Early life and education

 Welsing was born Frances Luella Cress in Chicago on March 18, 1935.
+Her father, Henry Noah Cress, was a physician, and her mother, Ida Mae Griffin, was a teacher.
+She was the middle child of three girls, her elder sister named Lorne, and the younger Barbara.
+In 1957, she earned a B.S. degree at Antioch College, in Yellow Springs, Ohio.

+In 1962, Welsing received an M.D. from Howard University.
+In the 1960s, Welsing moved to Washington, D.C., and worked at many hospitals, especially children's hospitals.

+Career

-Her father, Henry N. Cress, was a physician, and her mother, Ida Mae Griffen, was a teacher.
-In 1957, she earned a B.S. degree at Antioch College and in 1962 received an M.D. at Howard University.
-In the 1960s, Welsing moved to Washington, D.C. and worked at many hospitals, especially children's hospitals.
-While Welsing was an assistant professor at Howard University she formulated her first body of work in 1969, The Cress Theory of Color-Confrontation and self-published it in 1970.
+While Welsing was an assistant professor at Howard University, she formulated her first body of work in 1969, The Cress Theory of Color-Confrontation.
+She self-published it in 1970.
 The paper subsequently appeared in the May 1974 edition of The Black Scholar.
-This was an introduction to her thoughts that would be developed in The Isis Papers.
-Twenty-two years later she released The Isis Papers, a compilation of essays she had written about global and local race relations.
+This was an introduction to her thoughts that would be developed in The Isis Papers, released 22 years later.
+This was a compilation of Welsing's essays about global and local race relations.

-Career

 In 1992, Welsing published The Isis Papers: The Keys to the Colors.
 The book is a compilation of essays that she had written over 18 years.

-The name "The Isis Papers" was inspired by an ancient Egyptian goddess.
-Isis was the sister/wife of the most significant god Osiris.
-According to Welsing, all the names of the gods were significant; however, also according to Welsing, Osiris means "lord of the perfect Black,” although there is no etymological validity to this assertion.
-Welsing specifically chose the name Isis for her admiration of "truth and justice" that allowed for justice to be stronger than gold and silver.
+The title was inspired by the ancient Egyptian goddess Isis.
+According to Welsing, all the names of the gods were significant; however, Welsing specifically chose the name Isis for her admiration of "truth and justice".

-In this book she talks about the genocide of people of color globally, along with issues black people in the United States face.
+In her book Welsing talks about the genocide of people of color globally, along with issues faced by black Americans.
 According to Welsing, the genocide of people of color is caused by white people's inability to produce melanin.
 The minority status of whites has caused what she calls a preoccupation with white genetic survival.

-She believed that injustice caused by racism will end when "non-white people worldwide recognize, analyze, understand and discuss openly the genocidal dynamic."
-She also tackled issues such as drug use, murder, teen pregnancy, infant mortality, incarceration, and unemployment, in the black community.
-According to Welsing, the cause of these issues is white supremacy (the white man's race to the top).
+Welsing believed that injustice caused by racism will end when "non-white people worldwide recognize, analyze, understand and discuss openly the genocidal dynamic."
+She also tackled issues such as drug use, murder, teen pregnancy, infant mortality, incarceration, and unemployment.
+According to Welsing, the cause of these issues is white supremacy.
 Black men are at the center of Welsing's discussion because, according to her, they "have the greatest potential to cause white genetic annihilation."